-A large number of our outstanding common units may be sold in the market, which may depress the market price of our common units
+A large number of our outstanding common units may be sold in the market, which may depress the market price of our common units.

+Shell owns 29,407,549 of our common units, representing approximately 7.1% of our outstanding common units at March 1, 2006, and has publicly announced its intention to reduce its holdings of our common units on an orderly schedule over a period of years, taking into account market conditions.
+All of the common units held by Shell are registered for resale under our effective registration statement on Form S-3.

 Sales of a substantial number of our common units in the public market could cause the market price of our common units to decline.
-As of March 1, 2005, a total of approximately 381.3 million of our common units were outstanding.
-Shell owns 36,572,122 of our common units, representing approximately 9.6% of our outstanding common units at March 1, 2005, and has publicly announced its intention to reduce its holdings of our common units on an orderly schedule over a period of years, taking into account market conditions.
-Under a registration rights agreement, we are obligated, subject to certain limitations and conditions, to register the common units held by Shell for resale.
-All of the common units held by Shell are registered for resale under the registration statement of which this prospectus is a part.
-Please read "Selling Unitholders" and "Plan of Distribution - Distribution by Selling Unitholders."
+As of June 30, 2006, we had 408,508,111 common units outstanding.
 Sales of a substantial number of these common units in the trading markets, whether in a single transaction or series of transactions, or the possibility that these sales may occur, could reduce the market price of our outstanding common units.
 In addition, these sales, or the possibility that these sales may occur, could make it more difficult for us to sell our common units in the future.